mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * connect to AWS Services without traversing the public internet
   * improved performance and security
   * can lower DTO rates.
-Don't have any additional cost compared to an interface endpoint
     * from AWS Europe to on prem in Europe
       * Direct connect $0.0200 per GB
       * EC2 : $0.09 per GB for first 10 TB / month
       * EC2 (max mass discount): $0.05 per GB for vol > 150 Tb / month
+  * Compare to an interface endpoint
+    * Don't have any additional cost  (interface endpoint you pay per GB-hour of usage)
   * Don't need to explicitly call interface endpoint.
 Public IPs are redirected to Public VIF
   * Public VIF works for all public services, no need to create a public vif for each service, like interface endpoint
   * Public VIF can be used for all AWS regions, not just the Direct Connect one

+### BFD

+* Exchange Echo network messages to check the status of connection
+* Can configure
+  * frequency of messages
+  * number of messages that fail to consider there is a network failure
+* activated by default on virtual interfaces.
+Must configure it on customer side to make it effective.

 ### Site-to-site VPN